 Perhaps you're already familiar with tradelines but are seeking more information on how they can help improve your credit score.
 Or maybe you're a business owner who can benefit from buying tradelines and then selling them to your clients.
 Sound familiar?

 Whatever the situation may be, this powerful guide will walk you step-by-step through the process of understanding everything from what authorized user tradelines are, to being added as an authorized user of a credit card, and even becoming a tradeline broker or affiliate as a tool to expand your business and generate income.

 There's a lot to discuss, and it could be life-changing.
 Let's get started and see what kind of value authorized user tradelines hold for you as an individual or a business.

 What Are Authorized User Tradelines (or seasoned tradelines)?

 Tradeline is a financial term used by credit reporting agencies to determine any credit account that appears on your credit report.
 Each account you have (whether a credit card or auto loan) is typically considered a single credit tradeline.

 A Primary tradeline is an account opened by the creditor in your name.
 Those include all kinds of personal loans such as mortgages, car loans, credit cards, student loans and anything else you borrow as an account holder.
 As an example, if you have 3 credit cards, an auto loan and a student loan all in your name, you would have a total of 5 primary tradelines.

-Every type of tradeline mentioned above is reported on your credit profile, directly affects your credit score, and provides valuable information to other creditors about your reliability and potential as a borrower.
+Every type of tradeline mentioned above is reported on your credit profile.
+Each will have a directl affect on your credit score, and provide valuable information to other creditors about your reliability and potential as a borrower.